 What do bees do in winter?

 Bees are busy keeping warm and living in the hive throughout January.
 They don’t fly for nectar, because in our climate no honey flowers bloom and during January the outside temperature rarely rises to 8°C. because a bee’s life depends largely on the outside temperature and sunlight, winter is a lazy period for them, during which they stay permanently in the hive and fly out when an extremely hot sunny day occurs.
 These flights are used for cleansing.
 Even on a warm day, it is risky for them to leave the hive.
 If they accidentally sit on cold snow or ice, they cool down very quickly, become brittle, and can no longer return to the hive.
 If you see lone bees flying out of the hive during January, this can be a very bad signal.
 Probably the bees leave the hive for the last time.
 They feel their end is near and they leave to die outside the hive.
 In spring, the beekeeper is surprised to find the hive empty.
 Full of supplies, but no bees.
 If you opened the hive in January, it seems that there are very few bees.
-The colder it is outside, the more they press against each other to warm each other.
-The outer surface of the cluster in which they are pressed is reduced, minimizing heat loss.
-Because honeybees do not inhibit and must maintain their body temperature, they replenish their energy with the honey reserves they have accumulated during the spring and summer months.
+The colder it is outside, the more they press against each other and gather in a cluster to warm each other.
+The outer surface of the cluster as they are pressed into a sphere is reduced, minimizing heat loss.
+Since honeybees do not leave the hive and must maintain their body temperature, they replenish their energy with the honey reserves they have accumulated during the spring and summer months.